alistairing/redesigned-octo-garbanzo/README.md

 # redesigned-octo-garbanzo
 Testing out a the tweepy package and how to deploy a twitter bot.
 [This article](https://realpython.com/twitter-bot-python-tweepy/) on realpython.com contains a lot of useful information on getting started.
+A similarlly useful resource is the [guide](https://dev.to/twitterdev/a-comprehensive-guide-for-using-the-twitter-api-v2-using-tweepy-in-python-15d9) on TwitterDev.

 Access Twitter API keys and tokens through the [developers portal](https://developer.twitter.com/en/portal/dashboard).